Ugurercin/GO-Playground/Go-Basics/001-Cards/README.md

 ## Project Overview

 This is a simple Go project where I've started learning the basics of the Go programming language.
-The project involves creating a deck of cards, generating the deck, and dealing cards.
+The project involves creating a deck of cards, generating the deck, shuffling cards, and dealing cards.

 ## Learning Goals

-I'm using this project to learn and practice the following concepts in Go:

-- Receiver Functions
-- Custom Type Declarations
+The primary learning goals for this project include:

+- Understanding receiver functions in Go.
+- Defining and working with custom types.
+- Implementing basic functionalities using slices.
+- Practicing iterative control structures with for loops.
-- Slices
+- Basic testing logic.
-- For Loops
+- File I/O

 ## Project Structure